• Skip to primary navigation

 As a result, I worked with cold mascarpone and cold heavy cream in this recipe, ensuring they'd combine nicely.

-Retrieve your chilled bowl from the refrigerator or empty out the ice in it and wipe it dry.
+Prepare the bowl.
+Retrieve your chilled mixer bowl from the refrigerator, or empty out the ice and dry the bowl completely.

-In your mixing bowl, beat your cold mascarpone cheese, cold heavy cream, powdered sugar, and vanilla extract on a slow speed initially for 1 minute.
-Then once everything is incorporated, increase to medium-high speed for 2 minutes.
+Beat mascarpone mixture.
+Add the cold mascarpone cheese, cold heavy cream, powdered sugar, and vanilla extract to the bowl.
+Beat on low speed for 1 minute to incorporate, then increase to medium-high speed for 2 minutes.

-Add lemon juice to bowl and beat on medium-high speed (4 on my mixer) for another 30 seconds.
+Add lemon juice.
+Pour in the lemon juice and beat on medium-high speed for another 30 seconds.

-how to mixing bowl will look once all ingredients have been well combined for the mascarpone cheesecake filling
+How mixing bowl will look once all ingredients have been well combined for the mascarpone cheesecake filling.

-Evenly spread the cheesecake filling into the prepared crust and smooth the top with a spatula.
+Fill the crust.
+Spread the cheesecake filling evenly into the prepared crust, smoothing the top with a spatula.

 How do I make cheesecake in minutes?